ViktoriaBors/Student-Coding-Challange/readme.md

 ## Part 2 -- Questionarre.

-1. The project above has a couple of design flaws in it.
-Can you point at least one out?
+1. If this project were to be used with 'real' users, it'd have a couple of design flaws in it, can you point out at least one?
    - [Answer]
 2. Suppose you are working with OAuth2 tokens, how long until they expire?
 Please provide an answer for both access and refresh tokens.
    - [Answer]